odant/conan-jscript/GOVERNANCE.md

 Modifications of the contents of the nodejs/node repository are made on a collaborative basis.
 Anybody with a GitHub account may propose a modification via pull request and it will be considered by the project Collaborators.

-All pull requests must be reviewed and accepted by a Collaborator with sufficient expertise who is able to take full responsibility for the change.
-In the case of pull requests proposed by an existing Collaborator, an additional Collaborator is required for sign-off.
+At least two Collaborators must approve a pull request before the pull request lands.
+(One Collaborator approval is enough if the pull request has been open for more than 7 days.)
+Approving a pull request indicates that the Collaborator accepts responsibility for the change.
+Approval must be from Collaborators who are not authors of the change.

 If one or more Collaborators oppose a proposed change, then the change cannot be accepted unless:

 * Discussions and/or additional changes result in no Collaborators objecting to the change.
-Previously-objecting Collaborators do not necessarily have to sign-off on the change, but they should not be opposed to it.
+Previously-objecting Collaborators do not necessarily have to sign off on the change, but they should not be opposed to it.
 * The change is escalated to the TSC and the TSC votes to approve the change.
   This should only happen if disagreements between Collaborators cannot be resolved through discussion.

-Collaborators may opt to elevate significant or controversial modifications to the TSC by assigning the `tsc-review` label to a pull request or issue.
-The TSC should serve as the final arbiter where required.

 See: